Travel 6 minutes 29 May 2025

 The Peninsula Hong Kong

-The Peninsula Hong Kong, known as the grand dame of the far east, has held court in the city for nearly a century, earning its status as a favourite among royalty and dignitaries alike.
+The Peninsula Hong Kong, known as the grand dame of the far east, has held court in the city for nearly a century, earning its status as a favorite among royalty and dignitaries alike.
 And just when you thought its luxurious fleet of 14 Rolls-Royce Phantoms was the ultimate flex in choice of transportation between destinations, think again — guests can also make a grand entrance via helicopter, courtesy of the hotel's helipads, or opt for a scenic city tour from the skies above.

 Gaddi's, a historic gem, enchants diners with exquisite French fine cuisine under the expert guidance of chef Albin Gobil, featuring signature dishes like pan-seared Périgord foie gras and milk-fed Limousin veal tongue.
 There’s also Spring Moon, which transports guests back to old Shanghai circa 1920 with its Cantonese fare, including delicacies like steamed Boston lobster with egg white, shredded bean curd, and American spinach sauce, at a kitchen manned by chef Lam Yuk Ming.